-In our opinion, the CRA complied, in all material respects, with Sections 163.387(6) and 163.387(7), Florida Statutes regarding the redevelopment trust for the year ended September 30, 2020.
+In our opinion, the CRA complied, in all material respects, with Sections 163.387(6) and 163.387(7), Florida Statutes regarding the redevelopment trust for the period from October 1, 2020 to September 30, 2021.

 This report is intended solely for the information and use of the Florida Auditor General and the Board of Commissioners and management of the CRA, and is not intended to be and should not be used by anyone other than these specified parties.